janbodnar/Java-Advanced/web/httpclient/README.md

-*Java HTTP Client* was is used to send request HTTP resources over the network.
+*Java HTTP Client* is used to send request HTTP resources over the network.
 It supports HTTP/1.1 and HTTP/2, both synchronous and asynchronous programming models, handles request and response bodies as reactive-streams, and follows the familiar builder pattern.
 It was added in Java 11.

-* HttpClient: the main entry point of the API.
-This is the HTTP client that is used to send requests and receive responses.
+* HttpClient: It is the main entry point of the API.
+The client is used to send requests and receive responses.
-It supports sending requests both synchronously and asynchronously by invoking its methods send and sendAsync, respectively.
-To create an instance, a Builder is provided.
-Once created, the instance is immutable.
+It supports sending requests both synchronously and asynchronously by calling its methods *send()* and *sendAsync()*, respectively.
+A *Builder* is provided to create an instance.
+Once the client is created, the instance is immutable.
-*  HttpRequest: encapsulates an HTTP request, including the target URI, the method (GET, POST, etc), headers and other information.
+*  HttpRequest: It encapsulates an HTTP request, including the target URI, the method (GET, POST, DELETE), headers and other information.
 A request is constructed using a builder, is immutable once created, and can be sent multiple times.
-*  HttpRequest.BodyPublisher: if a request has a body (e.g. in POST requests), this is the entity responsible for publishing the body content from a given source, e.g. from a string, a file, etc.
+*  HttpRequest.BodyPublisher: If a request has a body (e.g. in POST requests), this is the entity responsible for publishing the body content from a given source, for instance, from a string or a file.
-*  HttpResponse: encapsulates an HTTP response, including headers and a message body, if any.
-This is what the client receives after sending an HttpRequest.
+*  HttpResponse: It encapsulates an HTTP response, including headers and a message body, if any.
+This is what the client receives after sending an *HttpRequest*.
-* HttpResponse.BodyHandler: a functional interface that accepts some information about the response (status code and headers), and returns a BodySubscriber, which itself handles consuming the response body.
+* HttpResponse.BodyHandler: It is a functional interface that accepts some information about the response (status code and headers), and returns a *BodySubscriber*, which itself handles consuming the response body.
 * HttpResponse.BodySubscriber: subscribes for the response body and consumes its bytes into some other form (a string, a file, or some other storage type).